Is Facebook Today’s Heroin? Comic Book Art Explores Tech Addiction

 Sam loved going to Vegas.
 Her first girl’s trip was exciting, and she came out having won over $800.
 Over the years Sam went back a few times, and even though it was fun, there was never enough time to satiate that craving.
 She tried playing lotto again in her home state of Iowa, but it didn’t really give her much of a rush.
 Eventually, Sam found a casino app that gave her that feeling all the time, twenty-four hours a day, seven days a week.
 She connected her credit card to the app, for awhile she was winning, but then she was losing.
 After maxing it out, she got another credit card.
 Sam was winning again, but there were just too many expenses, and gambling had become a full-time job.
 It’s not that fun for Sam anymore, but she’s in too deep to stop now…

-I’m Head of Product at Sunday Goods, a cannabis startup.
+I’m VP of Product & Technology at Sunday Goods, a cannabis startup.

 I was Head of Product & Content at Onward, an anti-addiction app.

 Before that, I was Director of Social Impact at Participant Media.